The CJIS Advisory Process

 These first two documents are tools used by the CES to determine the level of sanction to impose on agencies not in compliance:

-These next five documents, a list of audit programs over which the CES has purview, contain brief descriptions of the audit methodology used in conjunction with each program area:
+The following documents are a list of audit programs over which the CES has purview, contain brief descriptions of the audit methodology used in conjunction with each program area: